-Staff and pupils should be aware (through assemblies, inset and relevant policies) of the need to be alert to bullying matters relating to the ongoing coronavirus outbreak.
+Staff and pupils should be aware (through assemblies, inset and relevant policies) of the need to be alert to bullying matters relating to pandemics.

 Please see the Behaviour Policy and Addendum to the Child Protection for further details on this.